 - Act your way into a new way of thinking

-We also organised workshops led by Dr. Michael Gardam and Leah Gitterman for senior managers, clinical directors and staff to spread the message about front line ownership and the benefits of working with staff to find solutions to challenges.
+We also organised workshops led by Dr. Michael Gardam and Leah Gitterman for managers, clinical directors and staff to spread the message about front line ownership and the benefits of working with staff to find solutions to challenges.

 - Gardam M, Gitterman L. If you don’t succeed the first 20 times, please try something different… Accreditation Canada Qmentum Quarterly 2013; 6(2):6-11.